Varunram/ElasticSearch/README.md

 The node front end retrieves only the top 1000 queries from elasticsearch.
 This can be edited in the config of course.

-Remember to ignore the warning `exceeded index limit 1000` nd similar that logstash reports when `logstash.conf` is run.
+Remember to ignore the warning `exceeded index limit 1000` and similar that logstash reports when `logstash.conf` is run.

-In short, Do
+In short, run
 ```
 logstash -f logstash.conf
 elasticsearch